-The Combined Powers of Knowledge Harvesting and a Knowledge Sharing Platform
+Knowledge Harvesting and a Knowledge Sharing Platform: A Winning Combination

 The last step of packaging and sharing knowledge is arguably the most critical step when conducting a knowledge harvest.
 This is also the step where a knowledge sharing platform plays a significant role.

 Just like any powerful duo, when you combine knowledge harvesting and a knowledge sharing platform, you’ll have a force to reckon with.
 Thanks to knowledge harvesting, you are creating a repository of action-orientated knowledge that anyone can comprehend and use.
 By leveraging a knowledge sharing platform in tandem, you’re able to make the knowledge harvested accessible to everyone across the organization because these platforms are equipped with search, collaboration, communication, and analytical capabilities.
 In turn, teams are getting access the critical tacit knowledge they need to be successful in their role which can increase their productivity by 20-25%, leading to a significant ROI of knowledge management.

 Don’t let knowledge (or vegetables) go to waste.
 Gather everything you need for successful harvest upfront because if you don’t, you may find yourself down to the last straw, and your knowledge will be gone forever.